SpaceMonkeyAlfa/macagotchi-pi/README.md

 2. **Wi-Fi Network Tracking**
    - Store scanned network SSIDs and dates in a log file.
    - Calculate the number of unique networks found today.
-   - Make your macagotchi happy or sad depending on how many unique ssids it has found today.
+   - Make your Macagotchi happy or sad depending on how many unique ssids it has found today.

 3. **Display Update**
    - Create an image for the E-Paper display.
-   - Draw user information,  streak, network data, and your macagotchi's face on the screen.
+   - Draw user information,  streak, network data, and your Macagotchi's face on the screen.
    - Update the E-Paper display with the image.